Iamprashanth-1/cap/readme.md

         ```
-    - To Download a file use the snippet below
+    - To download a file using the snippet below
         ```
         import requests
         ResultUrl = ''